Accessing workspace files and folders from your cloud environment

-Goal: High-level understanding of what capabilities the cloud environments provide, what are the key components involved, what are the built-in vs. customisation options, and what is involved in using them.
+Goal: High-level understanding of what capabilities the cloud environments provide, what are the key components involved, what are the built-in vs. customization options, and what is involved in using them.

 A cloud environment is a configurable pool of cloud computing resources.
 Cloud environments consist of a virtual machine and a persistent disk, with some useful libraries and tools preinstalled.
 They’re ideal for interactive analysis and data visualization, and can be finely tuned to suit analysis needs.